David R. Burns

 On January 31, 2012, Burns resigned from the Maine House of Representatives following an investigation by the Maine Attorney General.
-Earlier in the same day, leading Democratic state representative Emily Cain had called for Burns' immediate resignation.
+Earlier in the same day, leading Democratic state representative Emily Cain had called for Burns's immediate resignation.

 After pleading guilty to misdemeanor forgery and theft charges in connection with his 2010 election campaign he was sentenced to six months in prison.